bitcoin-resources/bitcoin-resources.github.io/index.md

 ## Articles

 Many amazing articles have been written about Bitcoin.
-I am aware that trying to link to all of them is futile, but I want to make an effort and at least highlight some of them.
-I highly recommend the [literature listed][sni] at the Nakamoto Institute and the selection of [articles read][guy-episodes] by Guy Swann.
+Trying to link to all of them is futile.
+The following is an effort to highlight at least some of them.
+For a more comprehensive list of resources please refer to the literature listed at the [Satoshi Nakamoto Institute][sni] and the selection of articles read by [Bitcoin Audible][guy-episodes].

 One of the best articles to read if you are new to Bitcoin is [The Bullish Case for Bitcoin][bullish-case], which outlines why there are very good reasons to be